DN-debug/peux-os-sitebuild/src/pages/twms.md

             type: action
         type: grid_item
         image: images/snap.png
-      - content: |
+      - content: >
-          i3wm is considered to be the most popular and one of the best TWMs.
+          i3wm is considered to be the most popular in the TWM family.
+Peux OS i3wm is pre-riced with similar features that you'd find in any other TWM edition of Peux OS.
         actions: []
         type: grid_item
         title: i3WM